-Demonstrate advanced knowledge and understanding in their area of emphasis.
+Demonstrate advance knowledge and understanding in their area of emphasis.

-Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
+Student knowledge will be assessed by the graduate committee during the proposal meeting, the qualifying exams and the defense for PhD students.
 A determination by the committee is made individually based on information presented by students and through questions posed to the student.
 Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area.

-- This measure is direct.

-- Assessment measurement tool

-See Appendix 1
+- This measure is direct. - Assessment measurement tool See Appendix 1